Suppose we push constantly ahead, change lanes to grab a bit of headway,

 can I use it to help vaporize waves and jams, but I also eliminate one of

-the major causes of waves and "highway gridlock."
-I eliminate the "solid
+the major causes of the waves and "highway gridlock."
+I eliminate the

 wall" of traffic at merge areas, and I let people merge without slowing

 this article.
-Ideally a merge-area will act like gear teeth.
-But suppose
+Ideally a merge-area will act like high speed gear teeth.

 that everyone starts defending themselves against opportunistic drivers by